 More About Drambuie Liqueur

-- Scotch whisky-based liqueur flavored with honey and spices.
+- Scotch whiskey-based liqueur flavored with honey and spices.

 - Produced in Broxburn, West Lothian, Scotland